Bone Blog & Small intentions

 - Feb 9

-A New Week, and a Painting That Stayed
+A New Week, small intentions and a painting that stayed

-A new week often brings plans — adjustments, repairs, small intentions.
+A new week often brings plans — a write up in my bone blog about adjustments, repairs, small intentions.
 This one begins with a painting I made long before my son was born.
-I was 16, i remember that time well.
+I was 19 at the time, i remember that time well.

-I painted it roughly 19 years before he arrived.
 By my standards now, it isn’t a good painting.
 The drawing was intentionally naïve, the logic loose, the decisions unrefined.
-I can see exactly where I was when I made it and i recall the sense of Matisse style inspiration that filled my young mind and spirit that drove my paintbrush.... at the time.
+I can see exactly where I was when I made it and i recall the sense of Matisse style inspiration that filled my young mind/spirit and drove my paintbrush at the time.

-Those days, what I didn’t yet know, what I couldn’t yet resolve had to come later.
+Those days, what I didn’t know, what I couldn’t yet resolve, had to come later.

-And yet i kept the painting.
-Now, 35 years later it is still here under a pile of other paintings in the studio.
+And yet i kept it.
+Now, 35 years later it was still here under a pile of other paintings in the studio.

-It hung in our home throughout Simon's entire childhood.
-It hung there quietly, never explained, never repositioned, simply present while life moved around it.
+It hung in our home throughout Simon's childhood.
+It hung there for years, never explained, moved occasionally, present wherever it was placed, while life moved forward around it.
 It absorbed years without comment — ordinary days, growing pains, laughter, fatigue.
-It became part of the background fabric of home.
+It became part of the background fabric of our home.
+At some point I took it down, dismantled the frame and stuffed it behind a batch of other "put aside" paintings, besides somehow it got torn....

-You can see there is a tear in the painting at the base of the vase ill fix this and repost the touched up image.
-I have been given strict instructions not to change it.
+You can see there is a tear in the painting at the base of the vase.

-now, my son is moving into his first apartment — one he worked steadily toward since leaving school, he is now 30, and is stoked to call his new space his own.
-Last time he visited, now, with his new acquisition, he wants to furnish the place so he roamed the house and asked for this and that to which i said yes and yes.
-He chose only a few things to take with him to his new space.
+Now, 14 years later, Simon has bought his own apartment — one he saved steadily toward since leaving school, he's turns 30 this coming May, and keen to furnish it.
+So he roamed the house the last time he dropped in and asked for this and that to which i said yes and yes.
+He chose a few things to take with him to his new space.
 Not the most valuable, but the most familiar.
-The things that reminded him of a childhood which he has reflected on occasion, passed too quickly.
+The things that reminded him of a childhood, a childhood he reflected, passed too quickly.

-Before he takes it, I’ll retouch it lightly.
+I've retouched it lightly.
 Not to improve it or correct it, but to care for it.
 To stabilize what time has worn thus sending it forward intact and not rewritten.
+I could not fix the tear in it seen at the base of the vase.

 This week feels like that — a continuation rather than a revision.
 A familiar painting, moving on.